M3-BRIGADE ACQUISITION II CORP - GuruFocus.com

 MBAC is a special purpose acquisition corporation formed for the purpose of effecting a merger, stock purchase or similar business combination with one or more businesses.
 MBAC is led by key executives of M3 Partners, LP, a leading financial advisory services firm that specializes in assisting companies at inflection points in their growth cycle, and Brigade Capital Management, LP, a leading global investment advisor that was founded in 2006 to specialize in credit-focused investment strategies and has approximately $30 billion in assets under management.

 This press release includes forward-looking statements that involve risks and uncertainties.
 Forward-looking statements are statements that are not historical facts.
 Such forward-looking statements are subject to risks and uncertainties, which could cause actual results to differ from the forward-looking statements.
-These forward-looking statements and factors that may cause such differences include, without limitation, uncertainties relating to our ability to obtain approval for the Extension and the Interests Amendments, our ability to complete our initial business combination, and other risks and uncertainties indicated from time to time in filings with the SEC, including "Risk Factors" in the Definitive Proxy Statement and in Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2021, filed with the SEC on April 15, 2022, and our Quarterly Reports on Form 10-Q filed with the SEC on May 23, 2022, August 12, 2022 and November 14, 2022 and in other reports we file with the SEC.
+These forward-looking statements and factors that may cause such differences include, without limitation, uncertainties relating to our ability to complete our initial business combination and other risks and uncertainties indicated from time to time in filings with the SEC, including "Risk Factors" in the Definitive Proxy Statement and in Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2021, filed with the SEC on April 15, 2022, and our Quarterly Reports on Form 10-Q filed with the SEC on May 23, 2022, August 12, 2022 and November 14, 2022 and in other reports we file with the SEC.
 MBAC expressly disclaims any obligations or undertaking to release publicly any updates or revisions to any forward-looking statements contained herein to reflect any change in MBAC's expectations with respect thereto or any change in events, conditions or circumstances on which any statement is based.

-MBAC URGES STOCKHOLDERS TO READ THE DEFINITIVE PROXY STATEMENT, AS WELL AS OTHER DOCUMENTS FILED BY MBAC WITH THE SEC BECAUSE THESE DOCUMENTS WILL CONTAIN IMPORTANT INFORMATION ABOUT MBAC, THE EXTENSION AND THE INTEREST AMENDMENTS.
-Stockholders may obtain copies of these documents (when available), without charge, at the SEC's website at www.sec.gov or by directing a request to: M3-Brigade Acquisition II Corp., 1700 Broadway 19th Floor, New York, NY 10019.

-MBAC and its directors and executive officers may be deemed to be participants in the solicitation of proxies of MBAC stockholders.
-Investors and security holders may obtain more detailed information regarding the names, affiliations and interests of MBAC's directors and officers in the Definitive Proxy Statement, which, when available, may be obtained free of charge from the sources indicated above.

 M3-Brigade Acquisition II Corp.